Current as of October 2018 | Download print version (in PDF)

 Fax: +254 (0) 20 2734667

-As of June 2014, there were several pending bills which are not reflected in this Note.
-We recommend that readers check the status of these bills to determine if there are any relevant changes in the current legal framework for not-for-profit organisations in Kenya.
+As discussed further below, the commencement of the PBO Act and its potential amendment, as well as the status of several other bills pending in the Kenyan Parliament, remain uncertain as of the writing of this Note.
+We recommend that readers check the status of the PBO Act and other pending legislation to determine if there are any pertinent changes in the current legal framework for NPOs in Kenya.

-The PBO Act was approved by Parliament and the President in January 2013, but as of June 2014 an official commencement date had not been set.
 An Act is not considered in force until such a date is set and published in the Kenya Gazette.
-Accordingly, the PBO Act will repeal the NGO Act once the former’s commencement date is published, however until then, the NGO Act stands as the applicable law governing the registration of NGOs.
+Accordingly, the PBO Act (Section 70) will repeal the NGO Act once the former’s commencement date is published; until then, however, the NGO Act remains the applicable law governing the registration of NGOs.

 This code is written and enforced by a statutorily established council of voluntary agencies (NGO Act Sections 23-24).
-The council can recommend the suspension or cancellation of an NGO's registration certificate (Code of Conduct Section 20(4)(b); NGO Act Section 16).
+The council can recommend the suspension or cancellation of an NGO's registration certificate (Code of Conduct Section 20(4)(b); NGO Act Section 16 (1)(c)).

-The Finance Act 2012 appears to anchor in the Income Tax Act as a measure to ensure that Kenya Revenue Authority (KRA) can monitor and review the activities of charitable organizations not only to determine whether they should continue to enjoy exemptions but also to follow up on their compliance with other taxes such as PAYE and withholding tax.
+The amendment of the Income Tax Act, under the Finance Act 2012, also appears to provide for measures to ensure that the Kenya Revenue Authority (KRA) can monitor and review the activities of charitable organizations not only to determine whether they should continue to enjoy exemptions, but also to follow up on their compliance with other taxes such as income (PAYE) and withholding tax.